guess-js/guess/README.md

 Our [predictive-fetching for sites](https://github.com/guess-js/guess/tree/predictiveFetching/predictiveFetching) workflow provides a set of steps you can follow to integrate predictive fetching using the Google Analytics API to your site.

-This repo uses Google Analytics data to determine which page a user is mostly likely to visit next from a given page.
+This repo uses [Google Analytics](http://analytics.google.com) data to determine which page a user is mostly likely to visit next from a given page.
 A client-side script (which you'll add to your application) sends a request to the server to get the URL of the page it should fetch, then prefetches this resource.

 ## Learn More
-### What is GuessJS?
+### What is Guess.js?

 Guess.js provides libraries & tools to simplify predictive data-analytics driven approaches to improving user-experiences on the web.
 This data can be driven from any number of sources, including analytics or [machine learning](https://en.wikipedia.org/wiki/Machine_learning&sa=D&ust=1522637949792000) models.
 Guess.js aims to lower the friction of consuming and applying this thinking to all modern sites and apps, including building libraries & tools for popular workflows.